robert-hh/ads1x15/readme.md

 ###  adc.alert_start() and adc.alert_read()

-Pair of methods to start a continuous sampling on a single channel and trigger an alert once a certain threshold is reached,
+Pair of methods to start a continuous sampling on a single channel and trigger an alert once a certain threshold is reached.
 ```
 adc.alert_start(rate, channel1[, channel2][, threshold])
 value = adc.alert_read()
 ```
 The values of channel1, channel2 and rate are the same as for adc.read().
-Threshold tells trigger value and should be within the range of the ADC, 0..32767 for ADC1115 and 0..2047 for ADS1015.
+Threshold tells upper value of the threshold register and should be within the range of the ADC, 0..32767 for ADC1115 and
+0..2047 for ADS1015.
 Rate should be chosen according to the input signal change rate and the precision needed.
+The mode set is the traditional comparator mode, with the lower threshold set to 0.

 ###  adc.conversion_start() and adc.alert_read()